PARIJAH DIARIES 13

 And it’s NOT YOU!

-How smug, how clever and silently amused that demon was, strutting and preening and laughing at me.
+How smugly amused that demon was, strutting and preening and laughing at me.
 I did all the talking.
 But then, he didn’t need to say anything.
 We understood each other.

 Are you going to tempt me?
-Offer me everything I want in return for...
-It’s a bit late, I said.
+Offer me everything I want in return for... what?
+It’s a bit late, don’t you think?
+I said.
 Not a good deal.
-Maybe if you’d come for me in my thirties or forties I might have considered it.
+Maybe if you’d come for me twenty years ago I might have considered it.
+Even ten.

 But it wasn’t that.